 - If you’re going to add video lessons to your online course – which I highly recommend -, it’s time for you to create your slides.
 I use Keynote (for Mac), but you can also create them with PowerPoint.

 - Record your voice over your slides.
 So easy!
-You can do it directly on Keynote or PowerPoint, no fancy tools needed 😉 Just follow these instructions for Keynote and for PowerPoint.
-Once you’re done, export your slides with the recorded presentation to a video file format.
+You can do it directly on Keynote or PowerPoint, no fancy tools needed 😉 Once you’re done, export your slides with the recorded presentation to a video file format.

 Where are online courses sold?

-- Join Teachable or any other learning platform you’d like to try – like Thinkific or Kajabi.
+- Join Kajabi or any other learning platform you’d like to try – like Teachable or Thinkific.
 Just make sure that the platform you join lets you be in control of your students’ data and your course pricing.
-Both Teachable and Thinkific offer very comprehensive free plans, so check them out and choose the one you prefer.
+Both Teachable and Thinkific offer very comprehensive free plans.
+Kajabi has no free plan, but they offer all tools in one, so check them out and select the option that best suits you!
 Upload your videos (that is, your slide presentation with your recorded voiceover) to the learning platform of your choice.

 - Set a price for your course & hit publish!